SmokedSalmon/chrome-tool-react/README.md

 4. Click go button to debug in localhost.

-5. if you don't connect server use local env, please downlaod xhr.js and replace it in axios.
+5. if you don't connect server use local env(( error in DTCUI-L001)), please downlaod xhr.js and replace it in axios.

 ![Scheme](image.png)